 Native aquatic plants are essential to healthy lakes

-Aquatic plants are natural part of healthy lake systems.
+Aquatic plants are a natural part of healthy lakes.
 They are the base of the food chain and provide key benefits to people and wildlife including:

-- Better fishing – The best fishing spots are typically near plant beds for a reason - fish eat the insect larvae, snails, and other critters in the plants.
-Plant beds are also nurseries providing ares to spawn and cover from predators.
+- Better fishing – The best fishing spots are typically near plant beds for a reason - fish eat the insect larvae, snails, and other critters that living in the plants.
+Plant beds are also nurseries as they provide areas for fish to hide from predators.

 - Beneficial habitat – Fish aren't the only critters needing aquatic plants - turtles, frogs, ducks, and songbirds, are just a few of the animals that rely on aquatic plants for food or homes.

 - Erosion Control - Aquatic plants protect shorelines from waves and erosion.
 They also help keep sediment on the lake bottom keeping the water clearer.